novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-112.md

 "You met my parents, so it would be a bit unfair if I didn't."

-Kim Ah-young said something quite meaningful and finally said goodbye with a slightly flushed face.
+Kim Ah-young dropped something quite meaningful and finally said goodbye with a slightly flushed face.

 "It's really late.
 Get home safely, and I'll contact you later."